 Ianna – Door (Lat.
 Ianua)

 Days of the week are the same as most Romance Languages except for Friday which in Sardinian is Chenàpura, coming from the Latin “Caena Pura”, the word coming from the Jewish and early Christian word for the dinner before the Sabbath.
-Similarly, the word for September, Capudanni comes from the Latin ‘Caput Anni’ – beginning of the year, due it being the first month of the agricultural calender in the Julian calendar.
+Similarly, the word for September, Capudanni comes from the Latin ‘Caput Anni’ – beginning of the year, due it being the first month of the agricultural calendar in the Julian calendar.

 In certain occasions Sardinian is not alone in its conservative nature and it is accompanied by Spanish.
 Like Spanish, Sardinian retains the 5 distinct vowels of Latin.
-Also, like Spanish it preserves the imperfect subjunctive endings of Latin and it preserves some early rather than Late Latin words such as the word for cheese, Sard. casu, Sp. queso from the Latin ‘caseus’ vs It. formaggio, Fr. fromage from the Late Latin ‘formaticus’.
+Also, like Spanish it preserves the imperfect subjunctive endings of Latin and it preserves some early rather than Late Latin words, such as the word for cheese, Sard. casu, Sp. queso from the Latin ‘caseus’ vs It. formaggio, Fr. fromage from the Late Latin ‘formaticus’.

 Of course, when we are looking at which language is closest to Latin, we have to take into consideration what we mean by Latin.
 For example, there is Classical Latin and Ecclesiastical Latin.
 Also, Vulgar Latin has to be taken into consideration.
 Ecclesiastical Latin is based on Late Vulgar Latin with Italian pronunciation.
 Sardinian would certainly not be closest language to this version of Latin but to an earlier version of Vulgar Latin or Classical Latin.
 What is interesting is that there are actually many words that exist only in Sardinian and Romanian that descend from Latin, which lead us to interesting conclusions.
-It could be that they were both the most isolated versions of Latin and were in certain ways, more conservative.
+It could be argued that they were both the most isolated versions of Latin and were in certain ways, more conservative.

 It is classified as ‘definitely endangered’ by UNESCO, which is a shame because this language reveals so much to us about our past and there is still so much we can learn from it.
 Hopefully it will be around for generations to come!